Hair Review: Story, Cast, Rating & Final Verdict

 Ending Explained: Hair

-The final moments of Hair reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Hair reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Hair?